cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 #### Public Share

-The content of the public share depends on whether joint randomness is required for the underlying FLP (i.e., `prio3.flp.JOINT_RAND_LEN > 0`).
+The contents of the public share depend on whether joint randomness is required for the underlying FLP (i.e., `prio3.flp.JOINT_RAND_LEN > 0`).
 If joint randomness is not used, then the public share is the empty string.
 Otherwise, if joint randomness is used, then the public share encodes the joint